 EYEWITNESS NEWS (WBRE/WYOU-TV) — A surge in novel coronavirus cases across the commonwealth has resulted in updated guidance from the Pennsylvania Department of Education.
-Weekly reports from the department list most of the state’s 67 counties as having “substantial” community transmission of COVID-19 leading to fully remote learning models to be recommended.
+Weekly reports from the department list all of the state’s 67 counties as having “substantial” community transmission of COVID-19 leading to fully remote learning models to be recommended.

 Pennsylvania Department of Health issues new guidance

-Requirements for Pre-K to 12 public schools in substantial counties for at least two consecutive weeks:
+Previous requirements for Pre-K to 12 public schools in substantial counties for at least two consecutive weeks:

 - Schools are mandated to comply with updated protocols if a COVID-19 case is identified in the school building.